Am I eligible for a booster shot?

-Yes, new students and continuing students living on campus are expected to be fully vaccinated (this means at least two weeks after receiving your final vaccine dose) before arriving for their scheduled move-in time.
-The deadline for all students to submit vaccination records or an exemption request is July 16, 2021.
+Yes, new students and continuing students living on campus are expected to be fully vaccinated, including getting their booster shot, before arriving for their scheduled move-in time.

 Do parents and caregivers who help students move into residence halls need to provide proof of vaccination?

-Residential Life allows each resident student to bring two guests to help during their scheduled move-in time.
-Your guests do not need to provide a record of vaccination.
-However, we ask that all unvaccinated individuals follow CDC guidelines for the safety of our campus community, including masking and social distancing.
+Guests do not need to provide a record of vaccination.
+However, we ask that all guests on campus follow our campus visitor guidelines for the safety of our campus community.

 I am an international student and am unable to get a vaccine in my country before I return to campus, or I have gotten a vaccine that is not yet approved by the FDA.
 What should I do?

 I am taking classes entirely online.
 Do I still need to complete the vaccine requirement?

 Students enrolled in online programs and who will not come to campus for any reason (live, eat, or play) do not need to submit vaccination records.
 If you are a student who attends entirely virtually and have received a notification that you need to submit your records, please email firstname.lastname@example.org and let us know your status as a virtual student so that we can update our records.

 I am already vaccinated, but I lost my vaccine card.
 How can I access my COVID-19 vaccine record for submission on the portal?